willjrho/MezoAgent/README.md

 📝 **Notes:**

-Mezo Agent uses LangChain’s StructuredOutputParser Tool to extract structured data from natural language prompt requests based on a web3 transaction schema.
+Mezo Agent uses LangChain’s StructuredOutputParser Tool to extract structured data from natural language prompt requests based on a multiple web3 transaction schemas.
+The agent will decide which scehma to use based on user intent.

 Currently working on more robust web3 transaction error handling for Mezo Agent